 Be advised that this guide is not officially endorsed by the Santa Clara Valley Transportation Authority (VTA) in any way whatsoever.
 Our Group is publishing this guide only as a public service.

 - Click on the mall you want to visit, listed above.
 A description (with website link if available) of the shopping center, along with its major tenants, is included.

 - Click on the bus or light rail line that serves the mall you want to go to.
 Another browser window will open that will give each transit service’s operating schedule.
 WARNING: We do not control the content of this outside information.

-- If you are having problems planning your trip to any of these shopping centers on transit, please consult the TakeTransit Trip Planner or dial 511 from any telephone in the Bay Area.
+- Having problems planning your trip to any of these shopping centers on transit?
+Please consult the TakeTransit Trip Planner or dial 511 from any telephone in the Bay Area.